-5.9 Program Structure and Program Unit Descriptions
+5.10 Program Structure and Program Unit Descriptions

 SUTRA is structured in a modular, top-down programming style that allows for code readability, ease in tracing logic, and hopefully, ease in eventual modifications.
 Each subroutine carries out a primary function that is clearly distinguished from all other program functions.
-User-required program changes are limited to coding portions of a subroutine that is used to control time-dependent sources and boundary conditions (when they are used) and a subroutine that sets the unsaturated flow functions when unsaturated flow is simulated.
+User-required program changes are limited to coding portions of a subroutine that sets the unsaturated flow functions when unsaturated flow is simulated.
 The program is commented to aid in tracing logic.